BokiChan/DevOps-Lab03-3/.github/ISSUE_TEMPLATE/newbugreport.md

     id: textarea
     attributes:
       label: What happened?
-      description: Also tell us, What did you expact to happen?
+      description: Also tell us, What did you expect to happen?
       placeholder: Tell us what you see!
       value: "A bug happened!"
     validation: